 + How do I register for a course?

-+ How do I pay for the course?
++ How do I pay for a course?

 + How do I request a refund?